sungcheolkim78/sungcheolkim78.github.io/_publications/2014-03-01-Sensing-of-protein-molecules-through-nanopores-a-molecular-dynamics-study.md

 paperurl: 'https://dx.doi.org/10.1088/0957-4484/25/15/155502'
 citation: ' Sridhar Kannam,  Sung Kim,  Priscilla Rogers,  Natalie Gunn,  John Wagner,  Stefan Harrer,  Matthew Downton, &quot;Sensing of protein molecules through nanopores: a molecular dynamics study.&quot; Nanotechnology, 2014.'
 ---
-1. Protein translocation through nanopores can be simulated using atomistic molecular dynamics.
-2. The change in blockade current and friction coefficient depends on the position of the protein within the pore.
-3. The shape of the pore influences the variation in current with position, while confinement affects the friction coefficient of the protein.
+1) Protein translocation through nanopores can be simulated using atomistic molecular dynamics.<br> 2) The change in blockade current and friction coefficient depends on the position of the protein within the pore.<br> 3) The shape of the pore influences the variation in current with position, while confinement affects the friction coefficient of the protein.<br>

 ### Abstract